YLiohenki/GitHub-Commit-Notifier/README.md

 # GitHubCoach
 Github Coach is an android app to help you keep your commits streak.
 Check out project's page: http://liohenki.com/Projects/GitHubCoach .

-It's notifies you after 2 pm, that you have to commit today.

-Also it shows number of your commits for this week.
+It shows your commits for last month/week and how long is your current streak.
+It also shows notification after 2 PM, if you haven't commit today yet.

 ![Screenshot 1](screenshots/screen1.png)
 ![Screenshot 2](screenshots/screen2.png)